galaxyproject/training-material/topics/dev/tutorials/interactive-tools/tutorial.md

 In a regular Galaxy tool the user passes data to the tool and waits for it to run.
 They then get an output file(s) when the tool run is complete.
-In an interactive tool, however, the user is provided with a graphical web interface allowing them to interact with their data in limitless ways.
-This is great for visualising data in real-time, but if it is possible to provide the same functionality with a regular tool (e.g. by rendering an HTML file as an output) then an interactive tool might not be necessary.
+In an interactive tool, however, the user is provided with a graphical web interface allowing them to interact with their data in real time.
+This is great for visualising data, but if it is possible to provide the same functionality with a regular tool (e.g. by rendering an HTML file as an output) then an interactive tool might not be necessary.
 If you are sure that a static output is not sufficient, then it's time to start building your first